microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ## TODOs

-* [ ] Prove that a elevated window can host an unelevated content
+* [ ] Experimentally prove that a elevated window can host an unelevated content
-* [ ] Prove that I can toss content process IDs from one window to another
+* [ ] Experimentally prove that I can toss content process IDs from one window to another
+  - I don't have any doubt that this will work, but I want to have a proof-of-concept just in case.
 * [ ] come up with a commandline mechanism for starting one `wt.exe` process either as a window process, or as a content process
+  - `wt --content {guid}` seems reasonable to me.
+If there's a `--content {guid}` as the only two args, I think that's a distinct enough way to identify "you should be a content process".
 * [ ] What about handling XAML input events?
 The "thin" term control will need to do that in-proc, so it can reply on the UI thread if a particular keystroke was handled or not.
   - I'm almost certain that the `Terminal::HandleKey()` stuff is going to need to be handled in the thin control, and the core will need to raise events to the control? oof
+* [ ] Make sure I can pass the UiaProvider for the control core out to the Window Process, so the window process can use it to query buffer info.

 ## Resources